Maykonn/github-actions-php-phpunit/README.md

 # Github Actions for PHP with PHPUnit tests
 This package provides a Github Action for your PHP repository.
 With it, you can automate your PHPUnit tests and facilitate your CI/CD processes.

 ## How to use
 It is as simple as adding the `.github/workflows` directory content of this package to your PHP project, commit, push it to your origin and then go to the `Actions` menu/tab of you Github repository page to see the Actions running.

+## Example
+Go to the `Actions` menu/tab above in this Github page to see the actions results for this repository.

 ## Community Support
 If you need help with this bundle please consider open a question on StackOverflow using the `github-actions-php-phpunit` tag,